National Music Centre Wins 2022 Prairie Design Award of Excellence

 National Music Centre

 The stunning five-story building is equal parts museum, performance venue, classroom, and studio.
-The architecture’s unique design stretches up and over the street, where two towers connect via a 60 foot-high thoroughfare.
+The architecture’s unique design stretches up and over the street, where two towers connect via a 60-foot-high thoroughfare.
 At the street level, musicians and guests can celebrate the reconstruction of the legendary King Edward Hotel (locally known as the King Eddy), which now serves as a venue and restaurant, while also offering spaces for artists in residence.

 We were driven by purpose.
-We weren’t involved because we needed a project, we were involved because we wanted to help see this thing through, because it’s an important building for our community.
+We weren’t involved because we needed a project, we were involved because we wanted to help see this thing through, because it’s an important building for our community.”

 The integrity of the building’s exterior was another important challenge.
 Since both the outside and inside walls were to be covered in over 200,000 terra cotta tiles, we needed to ensure they could withstand the city’s harsh winters.
 We assisted Allied Works in resolving the technical challenges associated with this unique building envelope, and facilitated studies, worked with specialists, and ran experimental tests which exposed the tiles to several harsh climates.
 Now, the showstopping tiles delicately curve around the walls, and the space between them allows sound to resonate throughout the building.

 The vision our client and partners had was exceptionally unique from legal, technical, and practical perspectives.
 A steering committee of multiple stakeholders was tasked to lead the charge.